Timmi6790/McDeob/README.md

 ![](https://i.imgur.com/aXFtkaI.png)

-## Compiling

-If you wish to compile this yourself, simply clone the repo and run `mvn clean package`.
-Super Simple!!!

 ## Tools

 This application uses 2 different tools for the processing of the jar files

 1) [**Reconstruct by LXGaming**](https://github.com/LXGaming/Reconstruct) = This tool remaps the Minecraft jar using Minecraft's mappings.
 2) [**Vineflower**](https://github.com/Vineflower/vineflower) = This tool is used to decompile the jar file (class files) into usable .java files.

 ## License